-LoRaWAN nodes exchange information when they have data ready to send.
+LoRaWAN node exchanges information when it has data ready to send.
 This type of protocol is commonly referred to as the Aloha method.
-In a cellular network or a synchronous network, such as a cellular network, nodes often have to “wake up” to synchronize with the network and check messages.
+On a contrary, in a cellular network or a synchronous network nodes often have to “wake up” to synchronize with the network and check messages.
 This synchronization consumes a significant amount of power and is the number one driver to reduce battery life.

 Many existing deployed networks utilize a “mesh” network architecture.
-In a mesh LoRaWAN network, the individual end nodes forward the information of other nodes to increase the communication range and cell size of the network.
-While doing so increases range, it also adds complexity, reduces network capacity, and reduces battery lifetime as nodes forward and receive irrelevant information from other nodes.
-Long-range star architecture makes the most sense for preserving battery life when long-range connectivity can be achieved.
+In a mesh LPWAN network, the individual end nodes forward the information of other nodes to increase the communication range and cell size of the network.
+While doing so increases range, it also adds complexity, reduces capacity, and reduces battery lifetime because nodes forward and receive irrelevant information from other nodes.
+That is why the long-range star architecture of LoRaWAN makes the most sense for preserving the battery life of the device when long-range connectivity can be achieved.

 Intelligence and complexity are transferred to the network servers that manage the network and will filter redundant packets received, perform security checks, schedule acknowledgments through the optimal gateway, perform adaptive data rates, and more.
-If the node is mobile or moving, there is no need to pass from gate to gate, which is a key feature that allows the asset tracking application.
+If the node is mobile or moving, there is no need to pass control from gateway to gateway, which is a key feature that allows the asset tracking application.